Dyslexia Support South: Where hope meets learning

 Free membership

 Invercargill City Libraries offer free membership for neurodiverse people.
 Free members can enjoy all the benefits that regular members can, plus PlayStation Games and Xbox games free to borrow and there is no hold fees!
-Contact to get referred for free membership.
+Contact [Enable JavaScript to view protected content] to get referred for free membership.

 After-hours tour

 You would be surprised how much action takes place in the library hidden from the public eye.
 After hours tour is your opportunity to visit library at a quiet time and find out about our collections, familiarise yourself with a layout in a calm and friendly environment.
 You will also get to see some of our hidden areas such as the workroom, the storage and will see some cool treasures along the way.
-Register your interest by emailing Saniya at.
+Register your interest by emailing Saniya at [Enable JavaScript to view protected content].

 Dyslexia-friendly Fonts